Stuycs-K/p03-final-10f-lamj-gaziiantca/DEVLOG-Aleksandr.md

 - spent 30 minutes debugging said compression only to find out my print statement was printing the wrong variables :D

 - made functional compression

+### 2026-01-10

+- Improved the compression to not break with larger images

+- Made functions for writing and reading compressed image files

+- Wrote proper documentation in the header

+- Finished pretty much everything related to images as far as I know as of time of writing this